powersst/Maple-Tree/README.md

 # Maple-Tree

-A small application with a set of features based around the wants/needs of the cemu community.
+A small application with a feature set aimed to make Wii U title management easier.

 ***Working Features***
 - Game Launching